 Despite all of the progress made to support women in the workforce, women still face challenges in the workforce.
 In the U.S., women earn $0.79 for every dollar a man earns.
 African-American women earn even less with only $0.62 for every white, non-Hispanic man’s dollar earned.
 The wage gap is just one of the obstacles women face in the workplace.

 Outside of the wage gap, women continue to face sexism and sexual harassment in the workplace.
 Sexism can come in the form of not receiving equal training for jobs or being unaccepted by coworkers.
 Since there are few women in the skilled trade field, many feel isolated from their male peers.
 There will be less support for women taking up skilled labor jobs.
 This could lead to women overworking themselves to prove that they do their job correctly.
 Sexual harassment occurs in corporate settings or trade jobs.
 With macho culture surrounding the skilled trade market, women may face aggressive advances from men.
-Some men may feel that trade jobs for women is an invasion of their field.
+Some men may feel that trade jobs for women are an invasion of their field.

 With skilled trade jobs, women also face challenges in balancing their work and lives.
 In the U.S., many women continue to be the main caretaker in their families.
 If something happens to their children or significant other, women take up the role to care for them.
 Employers may refuse to hire women because of their obligations to their families.